 Counselor-A counselor often wears many different hats.
-Counselors receive specilized education and training in school counseling.
-They often serve as the first point of contact for a student with mental health needs and connect them to services.
 A counselor provides counseling services for students who may struggle academically, have a rough home life, have gone through a difficult situation, etc. A counselor may have information about programs and approaches that help with wellness and mental health and substance use challenges, and who can advocate to the principal for these programs.